Lakamark/flexible-framework/doc/install.md

 To run the demo.
 You need to lunch some command line and to edit the configuration.

-Run composer install to generate the vandor directory.
+Run composer install to generate the vendor directory.

 ````bash
 composer install